Mijke Roelfsema

-Mijke Roelfsema (born 11 March 1998) is a Dutch footballer who plays for Calgary Wild FC in the Northern Super League.
+Mijke Roelfsema (born 11 March 1998) is a Dutch professional footballer who plays as a defender for Scottish Women's Premier League side Rangers.

 Early life

 Roelfsema played youth football with VV Schoonhoven, where she played with the boys teams.
 In August 2014, she joined ADO Den Haag.

 College career

 In 2017, Roelfsema moved to the United States to attend Boston College, where she played for the women's soccer team.
 She was offered a full scholarship to attend the program.
 In 2017, she earned the Athletic Director's Award for Academic Achievement and was named to the ACC Honor Roll.
-She scored her first collegiate goal on September 6, 2018 against the Boston University Terriers.
+She scored her first collegiate goal on 6 September 2018, against the Boston University Terriers.

 In 2019, she transferred to Rice University to play for the women's soccer.
 In October 2019, she was named the Conference USA Co-Defender of the Week.
 At the end of the 2019 season, she was named to the All-Conference USA Second Team and the All-South Region Second Team.
 Ahead of her second season with Rice (and fourth at the collegiate level), she was named to the Conference USA All-Preseason Team.
 She scored her first goal for Rice on 7 March 2021 against the North Texas Mean Green.
 In March 2021, she was named the Conference USA Defensive Player of the Week.
 At the end of the season, she was named a First Team All-American and was a semi-finalist for the MAC Hermann Trophy.
 She was also named the Conference USA Defender of the Year, and named to the All-South Region First Team, a First-Team Scholar All-American, Conference USA Academic Medalist, Conference USA Academic Honor Roll, Conference USA All-Academic Second Team, and a Rice Scholar Athlete.
 Ahead of the 2021 Fall season, she was named a Preseason First Team All-American, Conference USA Preseason Team and the Conference USA Preseason Defender of the Year.
 After a strong start to her final season, she suffered a season-ending injury halfway through the season.
 At the end of the season, she was named to the Conference USA All-Academic Second Team and was nominated for the Senior CLASS Award.